-There is a gap between national legislation and policies at national level and local enforcement - strategies and activities needed to bridge / interconnect these levels and to ensure that policies on national and regional level can be useful and creating incentives on the local level.
+There is a gap between national legislation and policies at national level and local enforcement.
+Strategies and activities needed to bridge / interconnect these levels to ensure that policies on national and regional level can be useful and creating incentives on the local level.
 The enabling legislation as the one in place in Sweden does not alone steer towards sustainable sanitation systems.
 There is a need to make the legislation and the policy understandable both for regional and local authorities and for common people.

 Legislation that promotes reuse exists in Sweden, but it is seldom used.
-Is it due to bad understanding on the upside of ecocycling, the difficulty to motivate costs, or a belief that reuse of nutrients has a lower rank that health and environmental protection?
+Is this due to bad understanding on the advantages of recycling, the difficulty to motivate costs, or a belief that reuse of nutrients is less important than health and environmental protection?
 We need to understand the processes of poor enforcement of existing regulations better!

-Urbanisation is another challenge lifted by many participants at the workshop - how to reuse in urban areas, costs increase due to transport.
+Urbanisation is another challenge lifted by many participants at the workshop.
 The recycling process is more complicated (collection, treatment, storage, transport) in urban settings.
+How can reuse be done in urban areas, taking into account the increasing transport costs with increasing distance to productive land?

 The challenges are huge when existing legislation do not allow for reuse as for example in Mexico where human excrement is not applicable for crops for human consumption.
-One can in local/minor "work under the radar", but need to start exploring other reuse opportunities such as agro-forestry and non-edible agriculture crops.
-In China, there is history of reuse and even policy that could support it, but problem is creating priority to actually do it!
+It is done in local/minor work "under the radar", but there is a need to start exploring other reuse opportunities such as agro-forestry and non-edible agriculture crops.
+In China, there is history of reuse and even policy that could support it, but the problem is making it into a priority and actually do it systematically!